-- 1. Students are advised to read the BCIT Nursing Program Student Guidelines, Policies and Procedures for information about specific policies for practicum experiences in the Community. - 2.
-Students are required to visit clients in their homes.
-Therefore, they will need business class (ICBC class 007) insurance for their vehicles.
-Students are advised to consult with their insurance agent to modify their coverage for the 2 months they take this practicum course. - 3.
-To control the spread of communicable diseases, the agency requires a Hepatitis B series, updated polio, tetanus, and diphtheria immunizations and a TB skin test yearly.
-Students are advised to consult the BCIT Health Services to see that their protection is updated before the course starts. - 4.
-Students must have current student membership in RNABC at the start of the course.
-They are encouraged to renew their application at least two months before the course commences. - 5.
-Students are expected to collaborate with the primary home care nurse before visiting a client and they must debrief all visits with the appropriate home care nurse at the end of the day. - 6.
-The instructor will carry a cell-phone at all times.
-Contact her at that phone number as the need arises. - 7.
+- 5. Students are expected to collaborate with the primary home care nurse before visiting a client and they must debrief all visits with the appropriate home care nurse at the end of the day. - 6.
+The instructor will carry a cell-phone and pager at all times.
+Contact the instructor as the need arises. - 7.
 Students must confer with their instructor or home care nurse before referrals to other community agencies are made. - 8.
 Students may carry agency charts and equipment in their cars, but the charts and equipment must be returned at the end of the day.
 When charts and equipment are carried in students' cars, only the items that relate to the particular visit may be transported on the seat of the car.
 All other charts and equipment must be transported in the trunk of the car.
 If the car has no trunk or other secure place to store confidential equipment, the chart must remain with the student at all times.
 Documentation of the visit must be made before returning the chart to the agency. - 9.
 Physician orders are to be updated as per agency policy.
-Students may obtain these new orders but this must be done only after consultation with the instructor, or, the home care nurse must renew these orders.
-Students may discuss assessments and care plans with physicians or they may refer physician discussions about assessments and care plans to the home care nurse.
-Students may not pick up patient medication from pharmacies unless prior consultation with the instructor or home care nurse has occurred. - 10.
+Students may obtain these new orders but this must be done only after consultation with the instructor, or, the HCN must renew these orders.
+Students may discuss assessments and care plans with physicians or they may refer physician discussions about assessments and care plans to the Instructor or HCN.
+Students may not pick up patient medication from pharmacies unless prior consultation with the instructor or HCN has occurred. - 10.
 Students are expected to call 911 if emergency care is required in the home.
 They must keep their CPR certification updated and may initiate CPR as required.
 Students are expected to use the Venti-masks in their nursing bags to minimize safety risks. - 11.
 The Home Health Care agency has policies for the pouring of medications.
 Students may pour medications for the client to take at a later date according to the policy of the agency. - 12.
 The Home Health Care Agency has policies for the disposal of sharps and garbage and the disinfection of equipment used in the home.
 Students are expected to follow these policies.
 This means that when thermometers from the student bag are used with clients, shields are always applied. - 13.
 The Home Health Care Agency has policies for reporting adult abuse and communicable diseases.
 As nursing students in this agency, students are expected to report these issues as they arise.
 Please consult the agency policy manual for specific information. - 14.
 Clients and/or their families are not to be transported in students' cars.
 When joint visits to agencies or services are planned, either meet them at the agency or go with them on foot or in a taxi. - 15.
-Students are expected to assess the safety of their working environment and remove themselves from unsafe situations.
+Students are expected to assess the safety of their working environment and immediately remove themselves from unsafe situations.
 They must document the safety issue and report it immediately to the instructor. - 16.
-Students are responsible for keeping agency equipment in zip-lock bags so that it can be returned to the agency at the end of the practicum. - 17.
-If students are injured during the practicum experience, report to your instructor immediately then call Safety & Security at BCIT: (604) 432-8872.
+Students are responsible for keeping agency equipment in plastic bags so that it can be returned to the agency at the end of the practicum. - 17.
+If students are injured during the practicum experience, report to your instructor immediately then call Safety & Security at BCIT: 604-432-8872.
 Complete the attached student incident report and return it as soon as possible.